asciamanna/asciamanna.github.io/_posts/2014-08-02-use-mock-objects-wisely.md

 ##Inspiration
 I was motivated to write this post because I increasingly hear developers take a hard stand on one side or the other about a development topic, refusing to increase the level of discourse so we can actually discuss the benefits, the drawbacks, and the appropriate use of a practice.
 It may just be part of human nature to want to oversimplify things or to continue working with familiar tools, techniques, and practices.
 But the reality is that every development practice is subject to tradeoffs, and we should be discussing them.

 An example of this is the "TDD is Dead" argument from earlier this year.
-The initial argument was that "TDD is bad, it forces you to make bad design decisions."
+The initial argument that was laid out in several blog posts was that "TDD is bad, it forces you to make bad design decisions."
 The resulting Google hangouts with Kent Beck and Martin Fowler did a lot of good to help raise that level of discourse about TDD.
 But sadly, there are many developers who only read the early blog posts and will adopt the "TDD is evil" mantra without ever having practiced TDD, thus never really understanding its benefits.

 I've noticed the same types of arguments when it comes to testing with mock objects.
 I see developers saying they hate mocks or they love mocks.
-Instead of a good-vs-evil argument, we should discuss why and when you should use mocks as well as the actual tradeoffs that you make when choosing to use a mock object.
+Instead of a good-vs-evil argument, we should discuss the tradeoffs you make when deciding to use a mock object and based on that information we can decide why and when you might want to use a mock.

 It is no surprise that we ended up here.
 In fact the TDD community has been splintered on this issue since nearly the beginning.
 For as long as I have been practicing TDD I recall two camps: